 Ready To Start On Your Hair Straightener Lawsuit?

 If you developed adverse health effects from hair straighteners or relaxers and are ready to take legal action, call Rueb Stoller Daniel.
 We can provide you with general information about these claims and answer your questions and concerns.
-Let us work with you to help win the damages you deserve.
+Let us work with you to pursue the compensation you may be entitled to recover.
+While we cannot guarantee any specific outcome, our experienced team will work diligently to build the strongest possible case on your behalf.
 Call today.